This tournament is MN Softball sanctioned.

 The game will end if one team is ahead by 15 runs after 3 innings, 12 runs after 4 innings or 8 runs after 5 innings.

-Games will end after 65 minutes, 7 innings, or run rule, whichever comes first.
+Games will end after the time limit is completed, 7 innings, or run rule, whichever comes first.

-No new inning may start after 65 minutes.
-Innings in progress at the 65-minute mark will be completed.
-However, there will be a hard stop at 75 minutes for pool play only and the score will revert to pervious full inning.
+For Pool Play, no new inning may start after 65 minutes.
+Innings in progress at the 65-minute mark will be completed as long as it is finished by the hard stop at 75 minutes.
+When there is a hard stop the score will revert to what it was at the previous full inning.

 Pool play games may end in a tie.